Jupiter Bay Condos

 275 Palm Avenue, Jupiter, Florida 33477

-Jupiter Bay in Southeastern Florida is an All Ages Condominium Community with a Lake and a Walkway to the Beach
+Jupiter Bay in Southeastern Florida is an All Ages Condominium Community with a Lake and a Path to the Beach

-Current prices begin in the mid-$300,000s, but units occasionally come up for sale in the low-$200,000s.
+Prices begin in the high-$400,000s.
+The HOA fees are $700 per month.
 Please verify this with a Realtor as prices may change.
 Eight homeowners' associations manage Jupiter Bay.

 The community's seven-acre lake has a bridge, a waterfall and a lighted walkway.
 Homeowners also enjoy two heated pools, a spa, two covered recreational areas, a poolside restaurant and Tiki bar, two tennis courts and a walkway to adjacent Carlin Park and the three and a half mile long white sand beach.
 Evening security is provided seven days a week.

-Jupiter is sedate, quaint and has a country club vibe.
-Palm trees sway, and pastel colored buildings glisten in the sun.
-The city is a golfing hub, home to at least 15 courses and a number of golf professionals (Tiger Woods lives on Jupiter Island, a barrier island and wealthy enclave just across the Intracoastal Waterway from Jupiter).
+Balmy, quaint and sedate, Jupiter is a golfing hub.
+It has at least 15 courses and a number of golf professionals (Tiger Woods lives on Jupiter Island, a barrier island and wealthy enclave just across the Intracoastal Waterway from Jupiter).
 Restaurants, shopping centers and theaters are all close at hand.